 - 6.6.
 (1) The Partnership shall hold such meetings as it shall consider necessary for it to carry out its functions at such place or places as it may from time to time fix.
-Reference is made to paragraphs 8 to 40 for further provisions relating to meetings. - (2) The secretary of the Partnership shall send copies of the minutes of all its meetings to each of the constituent councils for their information.
+Reference is made to paragraphs 7 to 41 for further provisions relating to meetings. - (2) The secretary of the Partnership shall send copies of the minutes of all its meetings to each of the constituent councils for their information.
 Reference is made to paragraphs 21 and 22 for further provisions relating to minutes of meetings. - (3) At a meeting of the Partnership one third of all members of the Partnership is a quorum. - (4) If, at any time during a meeting, a question arises on whether there is a quorum, the Chairperson shall instruct a count of the members who are present.
 If a quorum of members is not present, then the meeting shall be adjourned to a time and date decided by the Chairperson. - (5) If less than a quorum of members is entitled to vote on an item because of declarations of interest, then that item cannot be dealt with at that meeting.

-- (6) For the avoidance of doubt, Members will be entitled by remote means such as teleconferencing or videoconferencing as long as arrangements can be made to ensure that effective communication between Members attending in this way and the rest of the meeting can be implemented. - (7) In all matters connected with Board or committee meetings, every effort shall be made to ensure that all members can fully participate in the meeting, and that all issues relating to equality are addressed and reasonable adjustments made to existing procedures where possible.
+- (6) For the avoidance of doubt, meetings may be held "in person" or remotely by way of appropriate digital media or on a hybrid basis (a combination of in-person and remotely). - (7) In all matters connected with Board or committee meetings, every effort shall be made to ensure that all members can fully participate in the meeting, and that all issues relating to equality are addressed and reasonable adjustments made to existing procedures where possible.